BENSEBTI/EasyDeployer/README.md

 # EasyDeployer
-Simple tool for software distribution inside entreprises* in domain environment only.
+Simple multithreaded tool for software distribution inside entreprises* in domain environment only.

-It operate in the same way as PsExec(sysinternal tools) , it pushes a service to the remote computer then it will be started in system context, we communicate with it service via pipename (sending msi, exe commands ... ect).
+It operate in the same way as PsExec(sysinternal tools) , it pushes a service to the remote computer then it will start it in system context, we communicate with it service via pipename (sending msi, exe commands ... ect) using the client app.

 PsExec delete the service after the command execution , when easydeployer don't (it will be conserved for future use ), unless you want too (for that you can use option 6 and delete the service).